 Directors are expected to attend all meetings of the full Board and the Committees on which they serve, as well as the Company's Annual Meeting of Stockholders.
-Directors may, but are not required, to attend Committee meetings (including executive sessions) of which they are not a member, and all directors are to be informed in advance of matters to be discussed during Committee meetings so that they may assess whether to attend.
-For Board and Committee meetings, directors are required to provide advance notice to the Non-executive Board Chairman or Committee Chair, respectively, if they will be unable to attend the meeting or will be unable to attend in-person if the meeting is to be held inperson.
+Directors may, but are not required, to attend Committee meetings (including executive sessions) of which they are not a member.
+For Board and Committee meetings, directors are required to provide advance notice to the Non-executive Board Chairman or Committee Chair, respectively, if they will be unable to attend the meeting or will be unable to attend in-person if the meeting is to be held in-person.
 The Non-executive Board Chairman may direct a Committee Chair to exclude non-member directors from a Committee meeting on grounds of confidentiality, conflicts of interest or such other reasons.
 In coordination with the CEO, the Non-executive Board Chairman and Committee Chairs will ensure that each member of Management attending Board and Committee meetings, respectively, has a purpose for attending and that overall Management attendance remains conducive to Board focus, deliberations and decision-making.

-6. Reliance
+7. Reliance

-Directors are entitled to rely on the honesty and integrity of their fellow directors and the Company's Management and outside advisors and auditors.
+Directors are entitled to rely on the honesty and integrity of their fellow directors, Management and outside advisors and auditors.
 Accordingly, each director is entitled to rely in good faith on: (1) corporate records and Management; (2) other directors and the work of the Committees; and (3) any other person as to matters reasonably believed to be within the person's professional or expert competence and who has been selected with reasonable care by or on behalf of the Company.
 In addition, the Board and each Committee have the power to hire, at the Company's expense, independent legal, financial, accounting or other professional advisors as they may deem appropriate, without consulting or obtaining the approval of Management and, in the case of Board Committees, without consulting or obtaining the approval of the full Board.

-7. Board/Committee Minutes and Records
+8. Board/Committee Minutes and Records

-Minutes of all Board and Committees meetings shall be kept using an appropriately tailored and consistently applied process to reflect Board/Committee deliberations and decision-making.
+Minutes of all Board and Committee meetings shall be kept using an appropriately tailored and consistently applied process to reflect Board/Committee deliberations and decisionmaking.
 Minutes should be available for the Board/Committee review on a timely basis following the meeting for which they are being prepared.

-8. Speaking on Behalf of the Company
+9. Speaking on Behalf of the Company